hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    where it returns SERVFAIL must be considered carefully.
-   Specifically, when a validating resolver treats a zone as insecure above a particular value (say 100) and returns SERVFAIL above a higher point (say 500), it leaves the zone subject to man-it-the- middle attacks as if it was unsigned between these values.
-Thus, validating resolver operators and software implementers SHOULD set the point above which a zone is treated for certain values of NSEC3 iterations counts to the same as the point where a validating resolver begins returning SERVFAIL.
+   Specifically, when a validating resolver treats a zone as insecure above a particular value (say 100) and returns SERVFAIL above a higher point (say 500), it leaves the zone subject to attacker-in- the-middle attacks as if it was unsigned between these values.
+Thus, validating resolver operators and software implementers SHOULD set the point above which a zone is treated as insecure for certain values of NSEC3 iterations counts to the same as the point where a validating resolver begins returning SERVFAIL.

 5. Operational Considerations